 Transcripts, Letters of Recommendations, and Resume

-Essay Questions & Person Statements
+Essay Questions and Personal Statements

-Program and Coursework Overview
+Online Master’s Degree Program in Counseling Psychology and Coursework Overview

-In this course, students can learn to implement diagnostic skills from the user of the DSM-5.
-Students may also take part in course work and projects that involve practice of diagnostics through case studies and research.
+- Psychopathology in Counseling: In this course, students can learn to implement diagnostic skills from the user of the DSM-5.
+Students may also take part in coursework and projects that involve the practice of diagnostics through case studies and research.

-Students in this course can take a look at the theories of counseling from a psychoanalytic perspective.
+- Theories of Counseling and Psychotherapy: Students in this course can take a look at the theories of counseling from a psychoanalytic perspective.
 This course investigates the theoretical frameworks that surround counseling and the implementation of psychotherapy.

-This course can provide students with a better understanding of the diverse society from a service provider’s standpoint.
-This course seeks to help students set aside bias and opinion to be more efficient professionals regardless of their workplace.
+- Cultural Diversity in Counseling: This course can provide students with a better understanding of our diverse society from a counseling provider’s standpoint.
+This course seeks to help students set aside bias and opinion to be more well-rounded professionals regardless of their workplace.

-Potential Emphasis Selection
+Potential Emphasis Selection of Counseling Psychology

 Counseling psychology is a broad field that includes the treatment of all people.
-If you have an interest in working with a particular group within society or want to work in a specific field, you may find that choosing an emphasis for your degree program can be beneficial.
-One major benefit to choosing an emphasis to your degree program is the expertise that the extra education can provide.
-Having that extra notation on a degree can set you apart from others when applying for careers within your specialized area of practice.
+If you have an interest in working with a particular group within society or want to work in a specific field, you may find that choosing an emphasis for your degree can be beneficial.
+One major benefit to choosing a degree emphasis is the extra expertise and education that can be provided.
+This can set you apart from others when applying for careers in your specialized area of practice.

 Marriage and Family Therapy